AdobeDocs/app-builder/src/pages/guides/packaging.md

 aio app pack
 ```

-After this command completes running, you can find your app package in your app folder: `dist/app.zip`.
+After this command completes running, you can find the app package in your app folder as: `dist/app.zip`.

 ## App Validation

 1. `app.config.yaml`
-     - will be checked if it is in a valid format, and will show specific config errors for you to fix if necessary
+     - will be checked if it is in a valid format, and will show specific config errors for you to fix, if necessary
 2. `package.json` version
      - application version format must be `X.Y.Z`, where X, Y, and Z are non-negative integers
 3. files to be packaged.
 All the files in your app folder will be packaged EXCEPT:
      - files specified in `.gitignore`
      - files specified in `.npmignore`
      - any `dist` folders
+     - any dot files (.env, .gitignore, etc)
      - any OS junk files (.DS_Store, thumbs.db, etc)
 4. event registrations will be validated (if any)

 ## Hooks

-Two new [hooks](./app-hooks.md) have been added for this command, and will run and after the command is run:
+Two new [hooks](./app-hooks.md) have been added for this command, and will run before and after the command is run (respectively):

 1. pre-pack
 2. post-pack